-Students across the School of Nursing, Midwifery and Indigenous Health participate in Workplace Learning in a variety of locations and settings.
+Students across the School of Nursing, Paramedicine and Healthcare Sciences participate in Workplace Learning in a variety of locations and settings.
 Examples of the different settings in which students participate in Workplace Learning include (without being limited to):

 Generally speaking, undergraduate students (nursing, Indigenous health) can expect to undertake their Workplace Learning placements within or adjacent to the Charles Sturt 'footprint'.